holly-cummins/pact-quarkus-sweater-demo/demo-script.md

                 .toPact(V4Pact.class);
    }
    ```
-5. Finally, we need to add some extra annotations. *tab-extend* on the class declaration to add
+5. Finally, we need to add some extra annotations. *extend-tab* on the class declaration to add

   ```java
    @ExtendWith(PactConsumerTestExt.class)